-Once the target completes any indicated data transfer for the final ORB, it shall mark the queue as provisionally shutdown and store completion status at the initiator's status_FIFO.
+Once the target completes any indicated data transfer for the final ORB, it shall mark the queue as provisionally shutdown and store completion status at the initiator's status\FIFO.
 The target may not yet release the resources associated with the queue.
-If the initiator signals any other ORBs whose queue field identifies the provisionally shutdown queue, the target shall reject this with a completion status of six (invalid queue).
+If the initiator signals any other ORBs whose queue field identifies the provisionally shutdown queue, the target shall reject this with a status of one (invalid queue).

 After the target has completed the final ORB, it shall discard any data generated by a client application or service for the provisionally shutdown queue.
-Because a service or client application at the initiator is unaware of the discarded data, if any, the shutdown of a queue used for data transfer from the target to the initiator may be disorderly (abortive) when requested by the initiator.
+Because a service or client application at the initiator is unaware of the discarded data, if any, the shutdown of a queue used for data transfer from the initiator target initiator may be disorderly (abortive) when requested by the target initiator.

 When the initiator receives completion status for the final ORB, it shall signal a control ORB whose buffer contains a RELEASE QUEUE control request.
-For a unidirectional queue, the initiator shall specify the I2T_QUEUE or T2I_QUEUE parameter, as appropriate, to identify the queue to be released.
-For a bidirectional queue, the initiator shall specify both parameters and their values shall be equal.
-If completion status for the control ORB indicates that the RELEASE QUEUE control request was not delivered to the target, the initiator shall either signal the control ORB again or reset the target by a write to its RESET_START register.
+For a unidirectional queue used to transfer data in only one direction, the initiator shall specify the I2T\QUEUE or T2I\QUEUE parameter, as appropriate, to identify the queue to be released.
+For a bi-directional queue used to transfer data in either direction (i.e., a queue used by a bi-directional, blocking connection), the initiator shall specify both parameters and their values shall be equal.
+If completion status for the control ORB indicates that the RELEASE QUEUE control request was not delivered to the target, the initiator shall either signal the control ORB again or reset the target by a write to its RESET\START register.
 Once completion status indicates successful receipt of the RELEASE QUEUE control request by the target, no additional initiator action is necessary.
 The RELEASE QUEUE control request has no corresponding response.

-A target that receives a RELEASE QUEUE control request shall ignore it unless the queue specified by the whose I2T_QUEUE or T2I_QUEUE parameter identifies a queue marked provisionally shutdown In this case, the target may should release all resources allocated to the queue.
+A target that receives a RELEASE QUEUE control request whose I2T\QUEUE or T2I\QUEUE parameter identifies a queue marked provisionally shutdown should release all resources allocated to the queue.
 Otherwise the target shall ignore the request.
-If no active queues remain for the connection to which the queue was originally allocated, any additional connection resources mayshould be released.
+If no active queues remain for the connection to which the queue was originally allocated, any additional connection resources should be released.
 The target shall not respond to a RELEASE QUEUE control request.